 Ceilings

 Repair category 1

-Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
-During redecoration some plaster filling/ repair may be required.
+Notes Within the limits of our inspection these generally appeared in good condition consistent with age.

 Internal walls

 Repair category 1

-Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
-During redecoration some plaster filling/ repair may be required.
+Notes Within the limits of our inspection these generally appeared in good condition consistent with age.

 Floors including sub-floors

 Repair category 1

 Notes Flooring is generally level and firm to the tread.
-Some noisy sections evident.

 Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen fittings are generally in adequate condition for their age and type.
+The kitchen units are of a modern type and appeared in good condition for their age and purpose.